What is Web Personalization? Using it to Increase User Engagement

 Context and relevance play a huge role in driving user engagement.
 Well-timed, helpful personalization builds trust and loyalty—but a poor experience does the opposite.

-In 2022, 62% of consumers worldwide said interacting with a non-personalized experience would cause them to “lose their loyalty” to a brand—up from 45% the year before.
+In 2022, worldwide said interacting with a non-personalized experience would cause them to “lose their loyalty” to a brand—up from 45% the year before.
 As the prevalence of personalization grows, users increasingly expect it.
 And irrelevant experiences provide little improvement over the spray-and-pray approach of more traditional marketing channels.

 Enabling effective web personalization with data analytics